ballerina-attic/docs-ballerina-vscode-extension/en/docs/debug-the-code/debug-features.md

 - [Step in/out/over](https://code.visualstudio.com/docs/editor/debugging#_debug-actions)

 !!!
 Info
       The key features of the above list are described below.
-For information on the other VS Code debugging features, go to <a href="https://code.visualstudio.com/docs/editor/debugging" target="_blank">VS Code documentation</a>.
+For information on the other VS Code debugging features, go to the <a href="https://code.visualstudio.com/docs/editor/debugging" target="_blank">VS Code documentation</a>.

 ## Breakpoints